 Stark, A. Y. 2016.
 Biomimicry: what’s in it for us?
 A biologist’s perspective on how biomimicry can inform studies of the natural world.
 Zygote Quarterly 17(3): 80-93 (refereed opinion piece)

-January 2016 Update: My first biomimicry-related manuscript is in press!
-In collaboration with two excellent elementary school teachers from Louisville, we piloted a 4-day 4th grade science lesson using ants to explore how biological organisms can be the champions who solve our (human) problems.
-The article will be published in Science and Children.
+January 2016: My first biomimicry manuscript!
+In collaboration with two excellent elementary school teachers from Louisville, KY.
+We piloted a 4-day 4th grade science lesson using ants to explore how biological organisms can be the champions who solve our (human) problems.
+The article is published in Science and Children.

-December 2015 Update: Learn more about my path in Biomimicry HERE in The Biomimicry Institute’s “Meet the Biomimic” series.
+December 2015: Learn more about my path in Biomimicry HERE in The Biomimicry Institute’s “Meet the Biomimic” series.

-May 2015 Update: Check out our website HERE on biomimicry in Louisville, KY!
+May 2015: Check out our website HERE on biomimicry in Louisville, KY!
 Kicked off by a great Symposium on Biomimicry held May 7th 2015, supported by the Conn Center for Renewable Energy Research at the University of Louisville.
-Check back for more updates or contact me directly for more information.